Iq8x7rm/CustomerServiceChat/README.md

 Once application started, client must wait for server to start the session.
 Once session is started, client can send messages to server.

+Partial code including code for serverThread extends thread and clientThread extends thread was taken from college class.